paramraghavan/go/README.md

 ## Slice Data type
 - Is a Reference data type, similar to pointers
 - nil , means not pointing to anything
-- ability add data to slices, so we can increase the sixe of the datastructure, unlike the array data type where the size is finite
+- ability add data to slices, so we can increase the size of the datastructure, unlike the array data type where the size is finite
 - ![image](https://github.com/paramraghavan/java-to-go/assets/52529498/810ecee1-faad-4f02-8175-f354215fbf56)
 - ```go
    go get golang.org/x/exp/slices // get the new slices library  dependency. exp indicates experimental library